PerfectlySoft/Perfect-HTTPServer/README.md

     ]
 )
 ```

+The name in the Package object in your Package.swift file will be the executable name for your project.

 Create the Xcode project:
 ```
 swift package generate-xcodeproj
 ```

+The Swift Package Manager will download the required dependencies into a Packages directory and build an appropriate Xcode Project file.

 Open the generated PerfectTemplate.xcodeproj file in Xcode.

-The project will now build in Xcode and start a server on localhost port 8181.
+The project can now build in Xcode and start a server on localhost port 8181.

 Important: When a dependancy has been added to the project, the Swift Package Manager must be invoked to generate a new Xcode project file.
 Be aware that any customizations that have been made to this file will be lost.

 ## Creating an HTTPServer and registering webroot

-Open main.swift from the Sources directory and edit according to the following instructions:
+Open main.swift from the Sources directory and confirm the following code is in place:

-Update import statements to include
+verify import statements include
 ```
 import PerfectLib
 import PerfectHTTP